 One minute you’re nervously walking into your first ever pole class wearing your shortest, most daring sport shorts (which, it later transpires, are not actually tiny at all but are in fact the pole-world equivalent of Bridget Jones pants).

 Before you can even say ‘I did my first fireman spin’, you’re binge-watching Sarah Scott videos, taking Sunday Bumday pictures and stalking Natasha Wang on Instagram.

 That’s usually how it goes, right?
 The start of the obsession?

 I know you can relate.
 If you’re reading this, I’m willing to bet you’ve been through most of the same trials and tribulations as me.
-Let’s call them ‘a pole girl’s rites of passage’.
-And there are 10 more I think you might find a little bit familiar too…
+Let’s call them ‘a pole dancers rites of passage’.
+And, just for fun, here are 10 more I think you might find a little bit familiar too…

 1. Learning to love your bruises (and the pain)

 A collection of beautiful, awkward to explain, leg bruises is one of the very first things that identifies us as polers.

 It unites us in a special way with all the other polers that have “been there” with those first climbing and pole sit bruises and separates us from the non-poling Muggles of the world.